Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Characters/Death's Soldiers.md

 2nd in command = Lieutenant Commander Firestar - Leonin Warrior (afraid of Thatcher)

 ### Stat Block
 The Drafted zombies move with a jerky, uneven gait.
-They are clad in the mouldering apparel they wore when put to rest, and carry the stench of decay.
+They are clad in the moulding apparel they wore when put to rest, and carry the stench of decay.
 More details can be found [here](https://www.dndbeyond.com/monsters/17077-zombie)

 ![[Zombie.png]]